 Discuss the safety limits and limiting safety system settings listed and the significance of these limits.

-Discuss the requirements for limiting conditions for operation (LCO) and surveillance , and what actions are required if the requirements are not met.
+Discuss the requirements for limiting conditions for operation (LCO) and surveillance requirements, and what actions are required if the requirements are not met.

 Discuss the different sections of LCOs and the reason for the basis section provided with each LCO section.